Custom objective terms

 end

-Now we only need to intercept any call to gradient!
+Now we only need to intercept any call to value_and_gradient

 and prox!